hamnaanaa/Ethereum-Smart-Contracts/README.md

 ## Additional Info & Testing

-For more details about the expected functionality, consider checking the project's tests or running
+For more details about the expected functionality, consider checking the project's tests.
+E.g. running

     truffle test test/hamtoken.test.js

-and

     truffle test test/hbank.test.js

+    truffle test test/oracle.test.js

-in the corresponding project subfolders to see the smart contract callbacks in action.
+in the corresponding project subfolders allows to see the smart contract callbacks in action and to ensure that the contract's logic is valid.

 # Migration to Rinkeby